 How to See Incognito History on Tablets?

 Many kids use tablets for on-screen activities.
-The best way to see incognito history on tablets is to use a parental control app with an incognito history viewer feature. mSpy lets you know how to tell if someone uses incognito on Android tablets or iPads.
+Based on our experience, the best way to see incognito history on tablets is to use a parental control app with an incognito history viewer feature. mSpy lets you know how to tell if someone uses incognito on Android tablets or iPads.

 How to Delete Incognito History?